National Album Day 2025, Plus More Harrison/Dark Horse

 The inside two pages:IMG_1718The rear cover:IMG_1716

 A tiny reference at the bottom says this flyer is “Designed & Printed by Times Litho Publicity Pte.
-Ltd.” A little Internet detective work reveals this to be a former Singapore-based company, active between the years 1965-1971.
-So, I guess that’s definite proof that this is in fact a genuine Singapore pressing!
+Ltd.” A little Internet detective work reveals this to be a former Singapore-based printing company, active between the years 1965-2008.
+Discogs also lists the company as a printer of album covers in Singapore.
+So, I guess that’s proof that this is in fact a genuine Singapore pressing!

 If anyone else has anything more definitive please do let us know.
 Would it have come with a poster, for example?
 Drop us a line using the Leave a Reply section below.